sustainlab-group/sustainbench/docs/datasets/sdg2/crop_type_mapping_ghana-ss.md

 2. Use ``calculate_bands=True`` to add additional NDVI and GCVI bands to S2 and PlanetScope Imagery.
 3. Use ``normalize=True`` to normalize bands based on precomputed mean and std.
 4. Use ``resize_planet=True`` to resize Planetscope imagery to 64x64 pixels (PlanetScope imagery is larger than S1 and S2 imagery by default.)

+## Baseline Model

+Documentation about the baseline model can be found [here](https://github.com/roserustowicz/crop-type-mapping).

 ## Download